wujekbizon/nextjs-blog/data/mastering-javascript.md

 > - Primitive form values in JavaScript are the basic data types that are not objects and include strings, numbers, booleans, null,symbol and undefined.
 Strings are sequences of characters enclosed in single or double quotes.
 Numbers are numeric values that can be integers or floating-point values.
 Booleans are true or false values.
 Null is an empty value that has no type( is an object type, but that because the bug we got in JS) or value.
 Undefined is a variable that has been declared but not assigned a value.

 > - Object form values in JavaScript are the values associated with a particular object.
 These values can be anything from strings, numbers, booleans, arrays, functions, and even other objects.
-They are used to store data and provide access to that data through methods and properties.
+They are used to storing data and provide access to that data through methods and properties.

 ---